 Male infertility is defined by difficulty naturally conceiving a child due to low sperm count or related factors.
-The time period associated with male infertility complications one year of unprotected sex with the efforts to conceive a child and no results.
+The time period associated with male infertility complications is one year of unprotected sex with the efforts to conceive a child and no results.

 Sperm disorders, immune system disorders, varicoceles or any other type of abnormality, retrograde ejaculation, chromosome abnormalities, obstruction, hormones, and medications can all be potential causes of male infertility.